 I have been asked to work as an on-camera host and been asked to do interviews on several occasions.
 All of these videos were shot in just one take and I hadn’t studied the script beforehand, so — while that is good practice — they will haunt me in the internet graveyard forever.
-I’d prefer to do more takes to get it right, or better yet, just keep practicing until I can nail it the first time.

 Initially, one of my problems was an abundant use of filler words.
 I never realized how much I ‘ummed and ahed’ until I joined Toastmasters International, where the number of filler words used by each member are tallied in every meeting.
 Being aware of it has allowed me to eradicate them when I pay attention.